A 7-Week Online Course Exploring Mystical Poems & Songs Woven Across Spiritual Traditions

 Mystical poetry and song have always been pathways in the quest for self-realization — opening us to beauty, presence, and connection where words fall short.

 In Songs of the Mystics, we gather each week with teachers from Sufi, Tibetan Buddhist, Vedantic, Baul, Indigenous, and Jewish mystical traditions.
-Each guest will share a song or poem from their lineage, guiding us into its wisdom as a living practice.
-Together, we’ll discover how these offerings can serve as doorways into self-realization, awakening, and a shared field of devotion across cultures.
+Each guest will share a song, poem and sacred chants from their lineage, guiding us into its wisdom as a living practice.

-Session 1: November 2nd
+Week 1: November 2nd

 Pema Khandro is a teacher and scholar in the Nyingma and Kagyu lineages of Tibetan Buddhism.
 Recognized as a tulku (lineage holder), she is the founder of Ngakpa International and the Buddhist Studies Institute.
 With warmth and clarity, she makes Tibetan Buddhist teachings accessible and relevant to modern seekers.